bign8/Robot/README.md

 #CS-430 : Senior Project#

-This Semester long project was finaly placed on git during the last two weeks for better version control and hopefully* more colaboration among the team members
+This Semester long project was placed on git during the last two weeks for better version control and collaboration.

+A more complete documentation is available for download as a PDF.

 ##Team Members##
 * [Jennings] [2]